Yeah, have Audio Soundbite 3 standing by in order.

 All they did was subpoena personnel records.

-And they didn't just pick one or two employers, they did all the meat packing plants in all of Nebraska, so that no one of them would be inconvenienced while the others benefited.
+They did all the meat packing plants in all of Nebraska so that no one of them would be inconvenienced while the others benefited.

 They took the personnel records back to the INS offices.

-They checked the Social Security numbers and they came back with a list of people who seemed to be illegal who did not have authorization to work.
+They checked the social security numbers, and they came back with a list of people who seemed to be illegal, who did not have authorization to work.

-They said we know some of these people are legit and the records are wrong.
+They said, we know some of these people are legit and the records are wrong.

-We want to fix those people's records, and the ones that are illegal, they have to leave.
+We want to fix those people's records and the ones that are illegal, they have to leave.

 They came back with 4,000 names.